open-cloud/open-cloud.github.io.old/2_developer.md

 clusters and how to configure a Site to know about a set of Nodes, respectively.

-A simple way to create an end-to-end development environment is to use [CloudLab](https://www.cloudlab.us/) to bring up a basic OpenStack Cloud.
-Besides the above pointers for general XOS configuration, here are some CloudLab-specific tips:
+A simple way to create an end-to-end development environment is by bringing up a basic OpenStack cloud on [CloudLab](https://www.cloudlab.us/) and configuring XOS to control it.
+In addition to the above pointers for general XOS configuration, here are some CloudLab-specific tips:

 * Use the *ARM64OpenStack-Basic* profile to create your CloudLab experiment.
 * Find the IP address of the *controller* node in your experiment.
 Add